denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 control unit to separate inputs from outputs.
 Final printing was then accomplished by

-@ext:mounting the original tape and the correction tape, if any, on the two-station reader output unit, setting the pitch, leading, impression control and dead key space of the Composer unit to the desired values, and entering set-up instructions on the console control panel (e.g., one-station or <grt>
-two-station tape read, depending on whether a correction tape is present; line count instructions for format control and space to be left for pictures, etc.;
+> mounting the original tape and the correction tape, if any, on the two-station reader output unit, setting the pitch, leading, impression control and dead key space of the Composer unit to the desired values, and entering set-up instructions on the console control panel (e.g., one-station or two-station tape read, depending on whether a correction tape is present; line count instructions for format control and space to be left for pictures, etc.;
 special format instructions; and any required control codes known to have been omitted from the input tape).
-During printing the operator changes type elements when necessary, loads paper as required, and makes and enters hyphenation decisions if justified copy is being printed.[72]
+During printing the operator changes type elements when necessary, loads paper as required, and makes and enters hyphenation decisions if justified copy is being printed.[^53]

-@tae:The tape and control units thus intervened between keyboard and printed page.
-The “final printing” combined “prepared copy,” “control and reference codes,” and “printer output.”[73]
-Historical documents often mention three distinct human operators for each stage of production: one entering copy, one specifying control code, and one handling paper output.
-These three could hypothetically work in isolation from one another.
-The typist would see copy;
+The tape and control units thus intervened between keyboard and printed page.
+The “final printing” combined “prepared copy,” “control and reference codes,” and “printer output.”[^54] Historical documents often mention three distinct human operators for each stage of production: one entering copy, one specifying control code, and one handling paper output.
-the typesetter would enter formatting and control codes; and the printer would output the interpolated results.

-@tx:Researchers working on these early IBM machines considered the separation of print into distinct strata a major contribution to the long history of writing.
+Researchers working on these early IBM machines considered the separation of print into distinct strata a major contribution to the long history of writing.
 One IBM consultant went so far as to place the MT/SC at the culmination of a grand “evolution of composition,” which began with handwriting and continued to wood engraving, movable type, and letterpress:
 “The IBM Selectric Composer provides a new approach to the printing process in this evolution.”
-He concluded by heralding the “IBM Composer era,” in which people would once again write books “without the assistance of specialists.”[74]
-Inflationary marketing language aside, the separation of the sign from its immediate material contexts and its new composite constitution must  be considered a major milestone in the history of writing and textuality.
+He concluded by heralding the “IBM Composer era,” in which people would once again write books “without the assistance of specialists.”[^55] Inflationary marketing language aside, the separation of the sign from its immediate material contexts and its new composite constitution must be considered a major milestone in the history of writing and textuality.

 The move from paper to magnetic storage had tremendous social and political consequences for the republic of letters.
 Magnetic media reduced the costs of copying and dissemination of the word, freeing it, in a sense, from its more durable material confines.
-The affordances of magnetic media—its very speed and impermanence—created the illusion of light ephemerality.
+The affordances of magnetic media---its very speed and impermanence---created the illusion of light ephemerality.
 Yet the material properties of magnetic tape itself continued to prevent direct access to the site of inscription.
 Magnetic media created the conditions for a new kind of illiteracy, which divided those who could read and write at the site of storage from those who could only observe its aftereffects passively, at the shimmering surface of archival projection.

 The discussed schematics embody textual fissure in practice.
 The path of a signal through the machine leads to multiplicity of inscription sites.
 These are not metaphoric but literal localities that stretch the sign across manifold surfaces.
-Whereas pens, typewriters, and hole punches transfer  {ED: this continues today, why not present tense?} inscription to paper directly, electromagnetic devices compound them obliquely into a laminated aggregate.
+Whereas pens, typewriters, and hole punches transfer inscription to paper directly, electromagnetic devices compound them obliquely into a laminated aggregate.
 The propagation of electric signal across space required and continues to require numerous phase transitions between media: from one channel of tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
 On paper the inscription remains visible in circulation; it disappears from view on tape, soon after key press.
 Submerged beneath a facade of opaque oxide, inscriptions thicken and stratify into laminates.

 ## 3. Time Fob

-@to:The contemporary textual condition took its present form in the late 1960s.
+The contemporary textual condition took its present form in the late 1960s.
 Computers subsequently changed in terms of size, speed, and ubiquity.
 However, they retained {ED: not sure about the suggested past tense here: I am trying to say that computers remain essentially the same today, in the present.}the same essential architecture as they have today: {ED: I feel like